-Tenure gives access to job security and, consequently, to a certain income security, to possible exchanges between colleges, as well as to leaves with deferred or anticipated pay.
+Tenure gives access to job security and, consequently, to a certain income security, to possible exchanges between colleges, as well as to certain leaves such as leaves with deferred or anticipated pay.

 B. PROFESSIONAL DEVELOPMENT, LEAVE FOR PROFESSIONAL DEVELOPMENT AND LEAVE FOR OBTAINING A MASTER'S DEGREE (7-0.00)